terjeio/grblHAL/README.md

 ---

+Added [#define COMPATIBILITY_LEVEL to config.h](GRBL/config.h) for backwards compatibility with Grbl v1.1 protocol definition, this for enabling the use of more GCode senders.
+Please raise an issue if your sender still does not behave well after setting this, as the current implementation does not yet disable all extensions, notably [new $xx settings](doc/markdown/GrblHal%20extensions.md).

 G76 threading support added to grblHAL in combination with the [MSP432 driver](drivers/MSP432/README.md).
 Extensive testing is required before it can be regarded as safe.

 **WARNING!** This is a potentially dangerous addition.
 Do NOT use if you do not understand the risks.
 A proper E-Stop is a must, it should cut power to the steppers and if possible engage any spindle brake.
 The implementation is based on the [linuxcnc specification](http://linuxcnc.org/docs/2.6/html/gcode/gcode.html#sec:G76-Threading-Canned).
 Please note that I am not a machinist so my interpretation and implementation may be wrong!